ismailabashidze/shekar-sokhan/layers/documentation/content/documentation/60.reference/1.base/avatar.md

 ::doc-component-demo
 ---
-title: Fake circle colors
+title: Fake:colors:circle
 demo: '#examples/avatar/circle-fake-colors.vue'
 ---
 Fake avatars background and text color can be customized using Tailwind CSS `bg-*` and `text-*` utilities.
-Alternatively, you can use the tairo `getRandomColor()` utility function to generate a random color.
+Alternatively, you can use the Tairo `getRandomColor()` utility function to generate a random color.
 ::

 ::doc-component-demo
 ---
-title: Fake curved colors
+title: Fake:colors:curved
 demo: '#examples/avatar/square-fake-colors.vue'
 ---
 Fake avatars background and text color can be customized using Tailwind CSS `bg-*` and `text-*` utilities.
 Alternatively, you can use the tairo `getRandomColor()` utility function to generate a random color.